digshake/CSJavaWUSTL/_sources/Module5-Methods/topic-5-3-method-return.rst

 - You can pass values into a method using formal parameters.
 - You can pass a value out of a method using a **return statement**.

-You saw examples of  methods that return values in Unit 2 with the ``Turtle`` methods (getWidth, getXpos, etc).
-The method calls were usually on the right hand side of an assignment, or they were contained in a print statement.
 When a method returns a value, the code should do something with the value such as store it in a variable or print it.